10 Chart Types

 - Chart title:

-Draw a rectangle with the mouse in the bottom right corner and then type the text
+Draw a rectangle in the bottom right corner with the mouse, and then type the text “Source: Distrifood”.

 10.2 Bar Chart

-Bar charts are widely used to make clear differences in ranking.
-The importance (priority) of certain matters at the same moment can be expressed.
+Bar charts are widely used to clearly show differences in ranking.
+They can effectively express the importance (priority) of certain items at a specific moment.

 The results are usually sorted from highest to lowest, so the highest result is displayed as the first bar.